shymega/ShamblerOS/README.md

 # shyOS

-shyOS (shyOS is **NOT** the final name for this experimental OS.
-Consider the name shyOS to be the 'working title' of the OS.) is my personal attempt at creating a hobby operating system with my own take on how an OS should be like.
+shyOS is my (@shymega) personal attempt at creating a hobby operating system with my own take on how an OS should be like.

 shyOS takes from decades of computer science research, learns from the best, and crafts it into the operating system.  system that might, or